Mentored Research Opportunities

 Mentor: Tara Curtin

-Minimum Qualifications: GEO 186 or GEO 184; interest in geoscience or aquatic science; comfortable working outside (rain or shine).
+Minimum Qualifications: GEO 186 or GEO 184; interest in geoscience or aquatic science; comfortable working outside (rain or shine); willingness to try new things; comfortable working collaborative with a group and independently

-Preferred Qualifications: GEO 186 or GEO 184 and an upper-level geoscience course; interest in geoscience or aquatic science; comfortable working outside (rain or shine).
+Preferred Qualifications: GEO 186 or GEO 184 and an upper-level geoscience course; interest in geoscience or aquatic science; comfortable working outside (rain or shine); willingness to try new things; comfortable working collaborative with a group and independently

 Stable Isotopic Analysis of Groundwater Discharge into Lakes and Ponds

 Groundwater discharge into lakes and ponds can occur in diffuse zones along the edge as well as at depth in concentrated areas.
 Flow rates might be controlled by localized wet or dry climate conditions in the surrounding area and by different types of sediment.
 The stable isotopes of water (D/H and 18O/16O) record wet and dry conditions as well as the interactions of different groundwaters.
 The goal of this project is to characterize lake, pond and groundwaters to determine their unique chemical markers.
 In addition, we will measure flow rates of these features, document the sediments associated with this input.
 Terrestrial springs will be sampled in the Finger Lakes region to determine if groundwater discharge have terrestrial chemical analogs and to document flow rates.
 Project participants will work as a team to conduct field and lab work to address the following questions: (1) What types of water chemistries are represented in regional springs?
 (2) How do groundwater discharge chemistries impact the mass balance of ions and stable isotopes in lakes and ponds?
 (3) What are the characteristic chemistries and flow rates of sublacustrine flow in Seneca Lake?
+Students will work in close collaboration with Dave and other undergraduate students.
 Appropriate for Rising Sophomores.

 Minimum Qualifications: GEO-184 or GEO-186, interest in geoscience or aquatic science, comfortable working outside regardless of the weather conditions.